bsc-wdc/dislib/docs/source/api-reference.rst

 :meth:`utils.as_grid <dislib.utils.base.as_grid>` - Re-organizes samples in a
 :class:`Dataset <dislib.data.classes.Dataset>`
-in a hyper-dimensional grid, where each :class:`Dataset <dislib.data.classes.Subset>` represents a region in this space.
+in a hyper-dimensional grid, where each
+:class:`Subset <dislib.data.classes.Subset>` represents a region in this space.

 :meth:`utils.shuffle <dislib.utils.base.shuffle>` - Randomly shuffles the
 samples in a :class:`Dataset <dislib.data.classes.Dataset>`.